troyvassalotti/troyv.dev/src/posts/creating-the-front-royal-website-part-one.md

 ---
 title: Creating The Front Royal Website, Part 1
-description: We want a website so we have a presence that isn't exclusively on social media.
+description: We want a website so that we have a presence that isn't exclusively on social media.
 So, I'm whipping up a site and blogging about it in real time.
 date: 2020-03-16
-tags: ["front royal"]
+tags: ["front royal", "design"]
 ---

 There was a point in time bands either had a myspace, PureVolume, or both.
 Nowadays, it's not so simple.